-The sum of $t{sc}$ , $t{aff}$ , and $t{dim}$ should equal 24 hours and the total time period during which the lights are off or dimmed shall not exceed 10.8 hours.
-For cases with scheduled lighting controls, the time the case lighting is off and/or dimmed due to scheduled lighting controls ( $t{aff,centrels}$ and/or $t{dim,centrels}$ , as applicable) shall not exceed 8 hours.
-For cases with lighting occupancy sensors installed, the time the case lighting is off and/or dimmed due to lighting occupancy sensors ( $t{aff,centrels}$ and/or $t{dim,centrels}$ , as applicable) shall not exceed 10.8 hours.
-For cases with lighting occupancy sensors and/or $t{dim,centrels}$ , as applicable) shall not exceed 10.8 hours.
-For cases with lighting occupancy sensors and scheduled lighting controls installed, the time the case lighting is off and/or dimmed due to lighting is off and/or dimmed due to lighting occupancy sensors and scheduled lighting controls installed, the time the case lighting is off and/or dimmed due to scheduled lighting controls ( $t{aff,centrels}$ and/or $t{dim,centrels}$ , as applicable) shall not exceed 2.8 hours and the time the case lighting is off and/or dimmed due to scheduled lighting controls ( $t{aff,centrels}$ and/or $t{dim,centrels}$ , as applicable) shall not exceed 8 hours.
+The sum of t{sc}, t{off}, and t{dim} should equal 24 hours and the total time period during which the lights are off or dimmed shall not exceed 10.8 hours.
+For cases with scheduled lighting controls, the time the case lighting is off and/or dimmed due to scheduled lighting controls (t{off,controls} and/or t{dim,controls}, as applicable) shall not exceed 8 hours.
+For cases with lighting occupancy sensors installed, the time the case lighting is off and/or dimmed due to lighting occupancy sensors (t{off,controls} and/or t{dim,controls}, as applicable) shall not exceed 10.8 hours.
+For cases with lighting occupancy sensors and scheduled lighting controls installed, the time the case lighting is off and/or dimmed due to lighting occupancy sensors (t{off,controls} and/or t{dim,controls}, as applicable) shall not exceed 2.8 hours and the time the case lighting is off and/or dimmed due to scheduled lighting controls (t{off,controls} and/or t{dim,controls}, as applicable) shall not exceed 8 hours.

-1.3.2.1.ii.
-If using a physical test to determine the daily energy consumption, turn off the lights for a time period equivalent to $t{\rm aff}$ and dim the lights for a time period equal to $t{\rm aff}$ .
-If night curtains are also being tested on the case, the period of lights off and/or dimmed shall begin at the same time that the night curtain is being deployed and shall continue consecutively, in that order, for the appropriate number of hours.
+- 1.3.2.1.ii.
+If using a physical test to determine the daily energy consumption, turn off the lights for a time period equivalent to tail and dim the lights for a time period equal to tail.
+If night curtains are also being tested on the case, the period of lights off and/or dimmed shall begin at the same time that the night curtain is being deployed and shall continue consecutively, in that order, for the appropriate number of hours. - 1.3.2.1.iii.

-1.3.2.1.iii.
 If using a calculation method to determine the daily energy consumption-